lguibr/Mimeflow/README.md

 ### Contributing:

-Your contributions can help make Mime Flow even better!
-Fork the project, tweak it, and submit a pull request.
-We appreciate your input and engagement! 🌟
+Mime Flow is still in its early stages, and we are open to all contributions!
+If you have ideas on how to improve it, please fork the project, make your changes, and submit a pull request.
+Don't hesitate to create issues if you encounter any problems.
+Your involvement truly makes a difference!

 ### License: